com-480-data-visualization/com-480-project-artemis/README.md

 - Week 7 - Design for data viz (already used, for designing our interface)
 - Week 9 - Text visualization : for processing our text, and may be useful if we want to display it (this may come later)
 - Week 10 - Graphs : may be useful for the links between songs and events

+The NLP tools we use / might use for improvements include the following algorithms : LDA, Doc2Vec, Word2Vec, Glove and BERT if time allows.
+We are using dedicated libraries offered in Python : Scikit-learn, Gensim, Spacy, Nltk and, if time allows transformers (https://github.com/huggingface/transformers).

+In our Roadmap below, steps 5 and 6 imply some user interaction, and therefore some live computations.
+We considered using tfjs (tensorflow.js), but it might not be compatible with all the end task vectorisation tools we are currently computing in Python.
+We therefore decided to have a server with minimal Python backend to compute vectors for text input by user, using the Flask framework, and leaving the visualization do D3.js.
+Using flask implied some changes in the code structure, which are currently in progress on the flask branch.
+This way, if we were to not use it because step 5 and 6 are not done, we can go back to a fully HTML/CSS/JS server.

 ### Roadmap
 1. Work on a "simple" NLP algorithm, to link songs to events